lbliii/milodocs/themes/milo/content/reference/assets/js/darkmode.md

 2. If not, when toggled it:
    - Saves the setting to local storage
    - Adds the `dark` class to the `html` element
-   - Swaps the path for all image elements associated with the `section-icon` class from `/icons/sections/light/` to `/icons/sections/dark/`
+   - Swaps the path for all image elements associated with the `icon` class from `/icons/light/` to `/icons/dark/`

 {{<notice tip>}}
 You can find the `.dark` class styling overrides in the `assets/css/src/input.css` file.